FurkanKambay/Treasure-Hunters/README.md

 - Artifact cells give you a random Artifact from the Artifact pile,
 - Wheel cells either give you a random Artifact/Curse or makes you gain/lose some treasure.

-After a cell if revealed, its effects are disabled for the rest of the game.
+After a cell is revealed, its effects are disabled for the rest of the game.
 (A cell cannot be used twice.)
 Each turn, players have the option of using one of the Artifacts in their hand.
 Some Artifacts are additional to the regular movement while some override the movement.

 ### Artifacts

-Artifacts are positive action cards that the player may use on their turn.
+Artifacts are action cards that the players add to their hand and may use at the start of their turn.
+Once an Artifact is used, it's discarded.
 Artifacts should be hidden from opponents.

 - Move an extra cell
 - Move through an obstacle